This section of the website contains information for parents and guardians of children with disabilities.

-With effect from September 2016, children will be able to start in free pre-school in the September, January or April after they reach their third birthday and remain in free pre-school until they transfer to primary school (provided that they are not older than 5½ years at the end of the pre-school year, please see the eligibility calendar).
+With effect from September 2016, children have been able to start in free pre-school in the September, January or April after they reach their third birthday and remain in free pre-school until they transfer to primary school.
+However, with effect from September 2018, there will only be one intake of children in September each year – increasing all children’s participation on the ECCE programme to two full pre-school years, please see the ECCE eligibility calendar).

-In order to support children with a disability to access free pre-school, a major new programme of supports, the Access and Inclusion Model, has been introduced.
+In order to support children with a disability to access free pre-school, a major new programme of supports, the Access and Inclusion Mode (AIM), has been introduced.

 Access and Inclusion Model (AIM)

 The Access and Inclusion Model (AIM) is a programme of supports designed to ensure that children with disabilities can access the Early Childhood Care and Education Programme in mainstream pre-school settings and can participate fully in the pre-school curriculum alongside their peers.